The creators of isology®

 ISO 50001:2018 has been published

-The International Organization for Standardization (ISO) has recently published ISO 50001:2018, the revised standard for energy management.
+The International Organisation for Standardisation (ISO) has recently published ISO 50001:2018, the revised standard for energy management.
 ISO 50001:2018 has been revised to follow ISO’s common framework and High Level Structure (HLS) used for management system standards.
 This change will make it easier to integrate with other management system certifications, such as ISO 9001 and ISO 14001.
 Those that are already certified to the 2011 version of the standard will have 3 years to transition to the 2018 version.

 What is the difference between the 2011 and 2018 standards?